Privacy policy

 7. Do Not Track.
 At present, the Site does not specifically respond to browser do-not-track signals.

-10. Collection of information by others.
+8. Collection of Information by Others

 • Processing is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests;